npquintos/VIDM/README.md

 When in normal mode, 'z' would zoom in/out (it is a zoom toggle) the currently focused window.
 When in insert mode, Win-z does the same thing.

+When in normal mode, ' ' (*Space*) would activate dmenu to run aplications When in insert mode, Win-*Space* does the same thing.

+When in normal mode, '/' would allow you to search for a particular window by matching on the window title.
+When in insert mode, Win-/ does the same thing.

 ## You exit the "Normal" mode and enter the "Insert" mode by pressing *Enter* on a currently selected window. ##